AlibabaCloudDocs/hologram/intl.en-US/User Authorization/Hologres permission models/SPM/Use the SPM.md

 ## Use the SPM to authorize users

-When you use the SPM to authorize users in Hologres, you can use the following method:
+When you use the SPM to authorize users of an instance in Hologres, you can use the following method:

 -   Execute SQL statements to authorize users